optozorax/unasanu/content/en/index.md

 There is an argument which goes like: "Biology, sociology, psychology, and other such fields can't be described by mathematics, hence our universe is also non-mathematical and can't be simulated".

-This is a curious argument that seems to stem from a lack of understanding of what it means to 'describe in mathematical terms' and the capabilities of mathematics and programming.
+This is a curious argument that seems to stem from a lack of understanding of what it means to "describe in mathematical terms" and the capabilities of mathematics and programming.

-As I understand it, by 'describe in mathematical terms', this argument implies that these things could either be described by simple low-level rules that can derive everything else, or they are governed by simple high-level rules that can predict the behavior of the entire system.
+As I understand it, by "describe in mathematical terms", this argument implies that these things could either be described by simple low-level rules that can derive everything else, or they are governed by simple high-level rules that can predict the behavior of the entire system.

 In other words, this argument equates the inability to simulate to the nonexistence of a beautiful and straightforward method to describe the system's behavior.
 There is a logical fallacy in this statement, as the latter does not imply the former.